17 Sights in Pforzheim, Germany (with Map and Images)

 Christuskirche

-The Christuskirche in Brötzingen, a district of Pforzheim in Baden-Württemberg, is an Evangelical parish church.
-It was built in 1911/12 according to plans by Heinrich Henz and replaced the neighboring older church of St. Martin, which was profaned in 1938.
+The Christuskirche in Brötzingen, a district of Pforzheim in Baden-Württemberg, is a Protestant parish church.
+It was built in 1911/12 according to plans by Heinrich Henz and replaced the neighbouring older church of St. Martin, which was profaned in 1938.

 Wikipedia: Christuskirche (Brötzingen) (DE)